getsentry/craft/README.md

 `docker` executable (or something equivalent) with BuildKit must be installed on the system.

-Credentials are resolved in the following order:
+**Target Registry Credentials** are resolved in the following order:

 1. **Explicit env var override**: If `usernameVar` and `passwordVar` are configured, only those environment variables are used (no fallback).